 The Doctor, Leela and Rodan head deeper into the TARDIS.

 Sue: No, but this DVD seems to be on a loop.

-Sue: I don’t know what I expected the inside of the TARDIS to look like, but it definitely wasn’t this.
+Sue: I don’t know what I expected the rooms inside the TARDIS to look like, but it definitely wasn’t like this.

 The Sontarans enter the console room.

 Sue: It doesn’t feel right seeing this lot in the TARDIS.
 It feels like she’s being violated, somehow.

 Our heroes are still traipsing through the TARDIS’ interior.

 Sue: Why would the Doctor programme his TARDIS to look like a disused hospital?
 Why is that even an option?

 Andred and K9 decide to kill some time in the TARDIS workshop.